 Background

 New requirements were set forth in the SBA’s SOP 50 10 (5) that became effective August 1, 2008.
 This was a major revision of the SBA’s operating procedures for 7 (a) and 504 loans.
-On March 1, 2009, an updated version of these procedures took effect.
-Of significance with relation to environmental compliance was the creation of a new report entitled, “Records Search with Risk Assessment” and the creation of a specific step-by-step process for determining the appropriate environmental compliance for SBA loans.
+On March 1, 2009, an updated version of these procedures will take effect.
+Of significance to environmental consultants was the creation of a new report entitled “Records Search with Risk Assessment” and the creation of a specific step-by-step process for determining the appropriate environmental compliance.
 Chapter 4, Section 3, of the SOP details the Environmental Policies and Procedures.

 The first step is for the lender to determine if the site falls under the SBA’s list of high risk NAICS codes.
 The list of high risk NAICS codes can be found in Appendix 4 of the SOP and includes sites such as gas stations, automotive repair, manufacturing, printing, etc.

-If the site use is a gas station, the SOP requires the completion of a Phase I ESA by an Environmental Professional holding either a Professional Engineer’s (PE) license or a Professional Geologist’s (PG) license.
+If the site use is a gas station, the SOP requires the completion of a Phase I ESA by an environmental professional holding either a Professional Engineer’s license or a Professional Geologist’s license.

 If the site use is not identified on the list of high risk NAICS codes, and the loan is $150,000.00 or less, then an Environmental Questionnaire can be completed.
-If the Environmental Questionnaire indicates further investigation is required, a Transaction Screen or a Phase I ESA must be completed.
+If the Environmental Questionnaire indicates further investigation is required, a Transaction Screen or a Phase I ESA is required.

-All other sites (those that are not high risk and the loan is greater than $150,000.00) require a Record Search with Risk Assessment completed by an Environmental Professional.
+All other sites (those that are not high risk and the loan is greater than $150,000.00) require a Record Search with Risk Assessment.
 If the Record Search with Risk Assessment concludes that the site is at an elevated or high risk, the SOP requires the completion of a Phase I ESA by an Environmental Professional.

 Definitions